Link Search Menu Expand Document

 var dbType = TypeMapper.Get<Customer>(e => e.DateOfBirth);

-We recommend to use the TypeMapCache class when retrieving the cached database types.
-This is to maximize the reusability and performance.
+Use TypeMapCache when retrieving cached database types to maximize reusability and performance.

 var dbType = TypeMapCache.Get<Customer>(e => e.DateOfBirth);